-- What is one of your favorite scenes you have written, and from which book?
+What is one of your favorite scenes you have written in the Dead Hearts series?

 My favorite scene in this book, however, is a duel fought at the Citadel (this is the new name for the CSAFA) between the hero, Dragon, a young Asian boy who fights with two katanas and Lt.
 Aldarik of the Shadowguard.
 Aldarik is German and fights with a saber, groomed in the dueling style, considering him Prussian, not German.
 The duel is fought between the Kaiser, the leader of the Shadowguard and his elegant vampire guests, including vampire lords from throughout the US and Italy (the only European country that is not taken over by zombies).
 While Aldarik struts about showing off with his saber, Dragon chooses a nodachi, a longer version of the katana.
 This particular nodachi is an artifact and was used in battle by the famous samurai named Miyamato Musashi.
 Dragon worships this samurai who in 1612 fought a famous duel against his nemesis, master swordsman Sasaki Kojiro.
 Kojiro, like Lt.
 Aldarik, was exceptional in his precision and speed.
 Musashi heckled Kojiro into attacking first and killed him with one blow; Dragon does the same thing to L. Aldarik, which is way to pay honor to his idol.

-I met Eric Roberts at Crypticon in Kansas City in August, 2015.
+I met Eric Roberts at Crypticon in Kansas City.
 Knowing my sister was in love with him, not you, I walked right up to him and told him this.
 He was delighted.
 Most people have to pay for celebrities signatures.
 But Eric gave my sister two autographs.
 He drew on a large piece of paper and drew doodled all over it, both times.
 I think he had more fun being goofy and drawing pictures, like hearts with arrows through them, knowing that someone his own age thought he was still wonderful, handsome, sexy and a gentleman.
 I had my picture taken with him and he came right up behind me, threw his arms around me and smiled.
 He had to be one of the nicest actors I have ever met; and I have met a lot and have tons of stories about many of your favorites that aren’t so nice.
-But Eric is – The Best of the Best.
-Had I know you loved him, I’m sure he would have scribbled a stick lady and stick man, drawn a heart around them and written, ‘Renee, I’m told you have beautiful blonde hair and had you bothered to come to Kansas City to meet me, I would have hugged you, too.’

 This is the craziest question I have ever been asked.
 Yet, not so crazy.
 Many times an author will fall in love with the characters she writes about and after the story is over, it’s like a breakup or a divorce.
 And it’s hard to walk away from beloved characters.
 But to pick one.
 Now that is very hard.
 I like to base my characters on people I have met, my own alter-ego (and I have more than one), and celebrities who I disguise in the story.